ccorcos/elmish/README.md

   - custom auth or passport.io
   - socket.io or elixir
   - mongo or redis

-- theres a problem with star-list
-  - queries arent composable.
-  - we want to specify the query in the parent and the list should just have a fragment of a query.
-  - wherever the queries are composed, we can then do some simple http caching

 - listOf
   - how to handle multiple dispatch handlers?